Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 How CAT Shapes Your Test Experience

 CAT aims to identify your competency level efficiently.
-The exam continues until it determines whether you meet the passing standard with 95% confidence.
-This unique approach ensures a tailored experience, so no two candidates face the exact same test.
+The NCLEX RN test continues until it determines whether you meet the passing standard with 95% confidence.
+This unique approach ensures a tailored experience, so no two candidates face the exact same NCLEX test questions.

 NCLEX-RN Scoring System